-Long-lived assets other than goodwill include property, plant and equipment, operating right-of-use assets and intangible assets.
+Long-lived assets other than goodwill include property, plant and equipment, operating right-of-use ("ROU") assets and intangible assets.
 The Company evaluates the recoverability of long-lived assets other than goodwill for possible impairment whenever events or circumstances indicate that the carrying amount of such assets may not be recoverable.
 Recoverability of these assets is measured by a comparison of the carrying amounts to the future undiscounted cash flows the assets are expected to generate.
-If such review indicates that the carrying amount of property and equipment and intangible assets is not recoverable, the carrying amount of such assets is reduced to fair value.
 If such review indicates that the carrying amount of long-lived assets other than goodwill is not recoverable, the carrying amount of such assets is reduced to fair value.